ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 For the sake of simplicity, Peer Location Find Request/Reply A-H are not repeated.

-Peer Location Find Request (H)
+Peer Location Find Request (G)
 ------------------------------

 ### Purpose

-This is the forked forwarded request to the finder responsible for the secondary location of contacted peer.
+This request is forked and sent to the alternate replying peer's finder.

 ### Inputs

   * Same information as Peer Location Find Request (A)
-  * Routes (stack of routes for reversing the request) - the route would probably have same identifiers as Peer Location Find Request (C) as the contacting peer exists at the same routable location.

 ### Security Considerations